 We also recommend you to visit the Aia Piccola district, a residential area, with 400 trulli distributed along eight streets.
 This is a quiet area, less known to the tourists.

 Another Valle d’ Itria gem is Cisternino, which is worth visiting to enjoy a romantic sunset or to relax walking through the narrow alleys full of arches and external stairs white-painted and decorated with colourful flowers.

 If you are in Cisternino for a dinner don’t miss a stop in a macelleria (butcher’s shop)-restaurant.
-The concept of the macelleria is: you first buy the meat in the shop, and the have it served, grilled on the spot, at a on of the table arranged on the alley.
+The concept of the macelleria is: you first buy the meat in the shop, and then have it served, grilled on the spot, at one of the table arranged on the alley.
 Enjoy your dinner sipping a glass of Locorotondo DOC white wine, it is make with grapes that grown in Itria valley’s vineyards.
 Our favourite macelleria in Cisternino is Arrosteria del vicoletto, don’t miss a try there!

 Moving towards the Adriatic sea, surrounded by an expanse of ancient olive trees and perched on a hill “the white town” – Ostuni appears.